thk-cheng/lbry_batch_uploader/README.md

 ```
 -h, --help                 Show the help message and exit

---optimize-file            Whether to transcode the video & audio or not, default to False if not specified.
-                           If specified, i.e. set to True, ffmpeg must first be configured properly in the LBRY Desktop.

 --port PORT                The port that lbrynet listens to, default to 5279 if not specified.

 --bid BID                  The amount to back the claim, default to 0.0001 if not specified.